mark8396/hello-world/README.md

 Hi,

 My Name is Mark McCallion.
-I'm a graduate of Business information systems in National University of Ireland Galway.
+I'm a graduate of Business information systems and Software Design and Development in National University of Ireland Galway.
-I'm currently working as a support engineer for SAP in Dublin.
+I'm currently completing a masters in software design and development in National University of Ireland Galway.